The Effects of Interaction Functions Between Two Cellular Automata: Discussion

 \section{Discussion}

-These results suggest that the complexity of an interaction rule likely has \textit{little to no effect} on the complexity of the behavior of an individual CA embedded in a larger system.
-However, Figure~\ref{fig:oee}, Figure~\ref{fig:tr}, and Figure~\ref{fig:bdm_dists_traj_panel_1} strongly suggest that an interaction rule between two CAs that randomly changes its state-dependencies results in open-ended evolution, complex states, \textit{and} complex state dynamics, regardless of the static mapping between states and rules it chooses from.
+These results suggest that the complexity of an interaction function (mappings between system states and CA rules for the next time step) likely has \textit{little to no effect} on the complexity of the behavior of an individual CA embedded in a larger system.
+However, Figure~\ref{fig:oee}, Figure~\ref{fig:tr}, and Figure~\ref{fig:bdm_dists_traj_panel_1} strongly suggest that an interaction function between two CA that randomly changes its state-dependencies results in open-ended evolution, complex states, \textit{and} complex state dynamics, regardless of the static mapping between states and rules it chooses from.
 This suggests the results for $f_{\text{mixed}}$ are robust against the exact mapping between states and rules, and the resulting complex behavior within a CA results from the random dependencies of different parts of the entire system.

 For real biological systems, such as a human gut microbiome, these results suggest that the complex evolutionary behavior of individual communities may not be a consequence of a fixed, static relationship between entities, but rather of random events from multiple parts of an entire system.
-While these results remain true for abstract Turing Machine-based cellular automata, they could guide data-driven empirical analyses on how communities, individuals, or other entities interact to form complex behavior in real biological systems.
+These results could guide data-driven empirical analyses on how communities, individuals, or other entities interact to form complex behavior in real biological systems.